mostly-ai/mostlyai-mock/README.md

         ],
     },
     "items": {
-        "description": "Items in an Order",
+        "prompt": "Items in an Order",
         "columns": {
             "item_id": {"prompt": "the unique id of the item", "dtype": "string"}, "order_id": {"prompt": "the order id for that item", "dtype": "string"},